 In any case, he pointed out that the Arabs were not a minority in Palestine; even in Israeli territory they constituted almost half the population.
 Was it Israel's desire to eliminate half its population?
-If so, it would seem that the purpose was to establish a purely Jewish population, and to set up a theocratic and racist State.
+If so, it would seem that the purpose was to establish a purely Jewish population, and to set up a theogratic and racist State.
 On the basis of the world's recent history, however, the Jews should be the first to deny the principle of racism, which had caused the destruction of 6 million of their people.
 The principle of racism was condemned by the Charter of the United Nations, and a return to it would be a "step backward" of twenty centuries.

 But there were other doctrines being followed by Israel which were equally contrary to the principles of the Charter.
 The influx of new Jewish immigrants into Arab territory was very close to the doctrine of "Lebensraum"; the principle of "strategic defense" was evidenced in the territorial proposals put forward by Israel.
 Those proposals, indeed, indicated clearly a disguised expansionist policy.
 It had been said that Israel desired peace, while the Arab States were in the process of re-arming for war.
 But Mr. Sharett had indicated no great desire for peace when he had declared in the United Nations that Israel's ambitions extended over the whole of Palestine and even included Transjordan.
 Nor did Israel show a wish for peace when it established secret plans for a project extending from the Litani in Lebanon to Sinai in Egypt.
-It would be naive to think that a peace established under such conditions could be a
+It would be naive to think that a peace established under such conditions could be a durable peace; it could only be the seed of future wars.
+The armies of the Arab States had entered Palestine in defense of the Palestinian Arabs, 100,000 of whom had already been driven from their homes; these Arabs must be returned to their homes if a source of future hostilities were to be liquidated.

-The Lebanese representative was disturbed by the recent reference to a reservation which had been made by the Israeli delegation at the time the Protocol of May 12 was signed; he asked for clarification of that reservation.
-The Arab delegations had signed the Protocol in good faith and without reservations; they had endeavoured to implement it with their proposal, stated in the memorandum of 21 May, for the return of refugees to those territories which would have been Arabheld under the Partition Plan.
+The Lebanese representative was disturbed by the recent reference to a reservation which had been made by the Israeli delegation at the time the Protocol of 12 May was signed; he asked for clarification of that reservation.
+The Arab delegations had signed the Protocol in good faith and without reservations; they had endeavoured to implement it with their proposal, stated in the memorandum of 21 May, for the return of refugees to those territories which would have been Arab-held under the Partition Plan.
 Israel's reply, however, had been a territorial proposal which was in direct violation of the Protocol.
 In those circumstances, it was impossible for the Arab delegations to believe in the good faith and friendly intentions of Israel, or to present further proposals when there was no assurances that they would receive consideration.